tapdata/idaas-pdk/docs/dataTypes.md

     "bit": 64, //max bit
     "defaultBit" : 10, //default bit
+    "bitRatio" : 1, //1 is default.
+Some databases, bit means bit, but some bit means byte, then "bitRatio" should be 8.

     "precision" : [1, 30], //precision range, [min, max]
     "precisionDefault" : 10, //default precision